 Aaron Palabyab is an award-winning filmmaker and photographer.
 He is a film director, cameraman, time-lapse and travel filmmaker, and a landscape and night sky photographer with a decade of experience, working both in his native Philippines and abroad with international teams.
+Originally trained and experienced in film and commercial production beginning 2007, he is branching out into new directions as an artist as his travels take him around his country and the world.

 FILM AND VIDEO